-Serbia exclusive: Gas importer company Srbijagas restructuring under EU pressure, changes or remodeling26.
-August 2014. / News Serbia Energy
+Serbia exclusive: Gas importer company Srbijagas restructuring under EU pressure, changes or remodeling, News Serbia Energy

 Obligations stemming from the Contract on Energy Community aim at establishing a free market of energy and energy resources, securing supply and achieving long-term sustainability in the entire Europe.
 The representatives of the European Union assess that the separation of energy activities is one of the key reform practices able to establish free competition on the market of electricity and gas in Serbia.

 These measures should contribute to the restructuring and modernization of energy companies, such as Serbian gas importer and distributor company “Srbijagas” and power utility company “EPS”, ensure equipment maintenance and secure investments.
 The price of energy and energy resources should cover all the expenses, collection of payments should be improved and the stimulus from the government gradually cut.
 Regarding natural gas, diversification in the sources of supplies is a key precondition for establishing a free market.